 Universal life insurance has the advantage that you can premium finance your policy.
 You can borrow most of the cost AND still get the life cover you want.

-Life Cover WITH NO Finance
+Life Cover WITHOUT Finance

 For example, you have a budget of $200,000 to spend on life insurance cover.
 Depending upon a range of factors including your age, smoking status and country you live in, your $200,000 may buy you $600,000.